braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 Much like a rocketship adding a booster, your own custom objects can be extended to function as Content Cards.
 Limited API surfaces such as this, provide flexibility to work with different data backends interchangeably.
 This can be done by conforming to the `ContentCardable` protocol and implementing the initializer (as seen below) and through the use of the `ContentCardData` struct, allows you to access the `ABKContentCard` data.

 The initializer also includes a `ContentCardClassType` enum.
-Through the use of key value pairs within the Braze dashboard, you can set an explicit `class_type` key that will be used to determine what object to initialize.
+Through the use of key-value pairs within the Braze dashboard, you can set an explicit `class_type` key that will be used to determine what object to initialize.
 Once you have a solid understanding of these code considerations, check out our [use cases](#sample-use-cases) below to get started implementing your own custom objects.

 {% include video.html id="55KTZqYAl7Y" align="center" %}